NorthCoastChurch/IT-Policy/Security-Policy-11-Information-Technology-Purchasing.md

 # **Overview**

-Information Technology purchasing at {COMPANY-NAME} must be managed to ensure compatibility and to control costs of the technology and services requested.
+Information Technology purchasing at North Coast Church must be managed to ensure compatibility and to control costs of the technology and services requested.

 **Purpose**

-The purpose of this policy is to define standards, procedures, and restrictions for the purchase of all IT hardware, software, computer-related components, and technical services purchased with {COMPANY-NAME} funds.
+The purpose of this policy is to define standards, procedures, and restrictions for the purchase of all IT hardware, software, computer-related components, and technical services purchased with North Coast Church funds.

-Purchases of technology and technical services for {COMPANY-NAME} must be approved and coordinated through the IT Department.
+Purchases of technology and technical services for North Coast Church must be approved and coordinated through the IT Department.

 **Scope**

-The scope of this policy includes, but is not limited to, the following {COMPANY-NAME} technology resources:
+The scope of this policy includes, but is not limited to, the following North Coast Church technology resources:

 - Desktops, laptops, smartphones/PDAs, cell phones, tablets, TCDs, TCRs, and servers
 - Software running on the devices mentioned above